Phoebe Levy

 In 1879, Phoebe married Joseph Lewis Levy.
 The family suffered a number of tragedies including her husband’s long illness and ultimate death which required Phoebe to run a boarding house in order to make ends meet.
 Her daughter Annie died at age 29.

-Phoebe struggled with mental illness for the last 15 years of her life, and was hospitalized in Westminster.
+Phoebe struggled with mental illness for the last 15 years of her life, and was hospitalized in New Westminster.
 Under the auspices of the Jewish community of Vancouver a number of Jewish families took turns having Phoebe living with them.
-She died in Marpole, BC on August 26, 1926.
+She died in Marpole, (Vancouver), BC on August 26, 1926.
 Her body was brought to Victoria and was buried in her family plot in the Jewish Cemetery

 Notes: